1922 History, Trivia and Fun Facts

 The Bureau of Public Roads commissioned Gen. John J. Pershing to make a map for construction purposes and to highlight which roads in the U.S. were the most important in the event of war.
 The “Pershing Map” was the first official topographic road map of the United States.

-The biggest Pop Artists of 1922 include:
+The Biggest Pop Artists of 1922 include

 Elsie Baker, Nora Bayes, The Benson Orchestra of Chicago, Fanny Brice, Henry Burr, Eddie Cantor, Zez Confrey & His Orchestra, Edwin Dale, Vernon Dalhart, Al Jolson, Ernest Hare, Mariona Harris, Charles Harrison, Billy Jones, Isham Jones & His Orchestra, Ted Lewis and His Band, Vincent Lopez and His Orchestra, Ray Miller and His Orchestra, Lucy Isabelle Marsh, Billy Murray, The Peerless Quartet, Joseph C. Smith’s Orchestra, Aileen Stanley, John Steel, Van & Schenck, Paul Whiteman and His Orchestra, Bert Williams

-Pop Culture News:
+Pop Culture Facts & History

 On February 2, 1922, it was 2:22:22 on 2/2/22.

 Film director Hal Roach released the first of many ‘short’ features called Our Gang.
-Considered racist by many today, it was actually groundbreaking to include black and white children playing together in 1922.
+Considered racist by many today, it was groundbreaking to include black and white children playing together in 1922.
 In 1955, the series of shorts was renamed Little Rascals for television.

 Hottest day and place ever recorded on Earth: September 13, 1922 – 136 degrees in El Aziza, Libia. (or was it?)